dnbln/robespierre/README.md

 For an example, see [examples/example-bot](examples/example-bot).

+For guides on how to use, see [the book](https://dblanovschi.github.io/robespierre).

 ## License

 `robespierre` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).